JamesSGrammer/Symbaroum-Obsidian-Vault/Symbaroum/Rules & Mechanics/Abilities/Mantle Dance.md

 ---
 - Novice **Passive**.
 The character’s mantle, or some similar sheet of cloth held in the hand, gives a +1 bonus to Defense.
 - Adept **Active**.
 The mantle strikes at the enemy’s eyes, temporarily blinding the target if the attack roll is successful.
 The character immediately gains a Free Attack against the target, an attack that the enemy must defend against as if blinded.
-Everyone at tacking the blind target can take advantage of the situation for the duration of one turn.
+Everyone attacking the blind target can take advantage of the situation for the duration of one turn.
 - Master **Active**.
 In the master’s hands, the mantle is like a whip with the quality Ensnaring, making it possible to use it to trap the target.
 See the quality Ensnaring on page 118 for details.